 Downsizing is the key to becoming a better fortysomething

 What if the limited options you experience as a fortysomething aren’t a curse, but a blessing?
 I like to think my dwindling list of dreams is a sort of message from God.
 Strange as it sounds, it helps to frame the twinge of emptiness you feel in middle age as God’s way of saying that the key to happiness now — and for the rest of your life — is downsizing.

 Downsizing is a good idea for everyone, regardless of age.
 But I think it’s especially important for us fortysomethings to take a hard look in the mirror and downsize several areas of our lives:

+- Downsize your SCHEDULE.
 The idea of downsizing your schedule sounds difficult.
-But admit it: a lot of your commitments have very little value.
+But admit it: A lot of your commitments have very little value.
 They’re duties, activities and events that feed your ego and meet social expectations.
 As a fortysomething, you know that life’s too short for those kinds of games.
 Downsize your schedule and focus more on the people and things you really care about.

 In the ’70s, Janis Joplin sang that freedom’s just another word for nothing left to lose.
 Let’s hope she’s right.
 Let’s hope that by downsizing our lives now, we can experience a level of freedom that makes the second half of our lives even better than the first.